How To Bet On Fixed Matches

 - It was never going to be a fix: The classical fixed game scam involves a con artist that tells some people about a fix, asking some of them to wager on the home team, others on the away team and finally, some others on the draw.
-This usually gets done with a large mailing list or with a few different Facebook account/pages/groups etc. Some punters will obviously get a winning pick, and then the trick is repeated once more (or twice more) before the scammer actually demands a payment.
+This usually gets done with an extensive mailing list or with a few different Facebook account/pages/groups etc. Some punters will obviously get a winning pick, and then the trick is repeated once more (or twice more) before the scammer actually demands a payment.

 - The trader scam: Another situation would be when a scammer launched the bait (a fixed match tip) pursuing a trading opportunity.
-He will initially back the bet tips he is about to provide to the public and then, after the odds drop, he will lay the bet at much shorter odds.
+He will initially back the bet tips he is about to provide to the public, and then, after the odds drop, he will lay the bet at much shorter odds.

-- It was a fix but the prediction was different: How clever have you got to be to tell thousands of punters the opposite bet of a fixed football match, only for them to balance the books and drive the odds your way?
+- It was a fix, but the prediction was different: How clever have you got to be to tell thousands of punters the opposite bet of a fixed football match, only for them to balance the books and drive the odds your way?
 Simply brilliant!

-And even if you had real inside information about a fixed match that goes as planned, your funds might be retained and you might become a suspect, having to face the unwanted consequences.
+And even if you had real inside information about a fixed match that goes as planned, your funds might be retained, and you might become a suspect, having to face the unwanted consequences.
 Note that it’s illegal to bet on the outcome of a fixed sporting event, knowing that it is fixed, even if the guy who told you about it was lying.
 So technically speaking, even betting on free fixed match tips could get you into trouble, as you are trying to defraud the bookie.

 How To Identify Secret Fixed Matches

-Match fixing does occur, probably every day, but you really shouldn’t want to be part of it.
+Match-fixing does occur, probably every day, but you really shouldn’t want to be part of it.
 Nonetheless, it is a much better idea to play a guessing game, trying to identify the fixes – something that isn’t causing any harm to anyone, – than getting involved in dirty business or end up scammed.
-If you want to find out how to detect fixed matches you might want to ask Sportradar’s Integrity Department.
+If you want to find out how to detect fixed matches, you might want to ask Sportradar’s Integrity Department.
 Just kidding!
 Try to identify situations like these in real life:

-- A basketball team often wins but fails to cover the spread – Some call it the worse fix ever, while others see it as pure genius; It happened back in 1978-79 and it was unveiled because of something completely unrelated to it: If you haven’t heard about the Boston College point shaving scheme and the betting scandal that surrounded it you should give it a read.
+- A basketball team often wins but fails to cover the spread – Some call it the worse fix ever, while others see it as pure genius; It happened back in 1978-79, and it was unveiled because of something completely unrelated to it: If you haven’t heard about the Boston College point-shaving scheme and the betting scandal that surrounded it you should give it a read.

-- Repeated irregular officiating – Some refs just can’t help themselves: they are sport betting addicts or they purely hate some teams, nations, athletes etc. Some of these bad referees will award penalties, red cards and do all they can to manipulate the result the way they want (having had bet on some markets), whilst others will purely try to make sure that some team they hate won’t win the matches when he is in charge.
+- Repeated irregular officiating – Some refs just can’t help themselves: they are sport betting addicts, or they purely hate some teams, nations, athletes etc. Some of these bad referees will award penalties, red cards and do all they can to manipulate the result the way they want (having had bet on some markets), while others will purely try to make sure that some team they hate won’t win the matches when he is in charge.

 Although most fixed events tend to be focused on football betting, the fixed game scams also involve other sports like ice hockey, basketball, snooker and horse races, among others.
 At the same time, the chosen betting markets or the betting odds will sometimes be designed to put you off.
 What if the odds drop on the underdog and then the favourite will win the match?
 Only those who knew the actual fix will benefit from that final result.
 But remember to stick to your money management plan no matter what!

 We understand that some of you are passionate about this subject, although we recommend avoiding it.
 Now there’s no need to get paranoid: not all irregular results occurred as a result of fixed games.
-Sports have always been unpredictable and huge upsets have happened throughout history without any match fixing involved.
+Sports have always been unpredictable, and huge upsets have happened throughout history without any match-fixing involved.
 Some punters developed a serious issue that makes them believe that almost every sporting event on the planet is fixed.
 Don’t be that person.
 It’s not that bad in the real world.
 Bad luck can be just bad luck… and not a conspiracy.